Opening an Offshore Online Sports Book

 — Drink several US states and Canadian provinces

 — Prevent state regulations

-— Either prohibited or a grey area in several nations
+— Either illegal or a gray area in several countries

 — Prosecution is a potential

 Where are Offshore Sportsbooks Legal?

 Offshore sportsbooks aren’t technically legal everywhere.
 They function in a gray area, serving countries and territories that don’t have regulated markets or rigorous online gambling laws.

 Most sportsbooks operate in Caribbean nations and Central America.
 Antigua, Costa Rica, Curacao, and Panama function as popular licensing authorities for offshore operations.

 The US and canada are popular targets for sportsbooks.
 The reason why is because the two countries are mostly unregulated and don’t take much legal action against overseas operators.

 But most sports betting sites avoid the following states: